Proposed general export requirements for bee products

 - Summary of proposed requirements for participants in the honey export chain [PDF, 3.3 MB]

-MPI has formulated a package of export requirements which are proposed to be included in the Animal Products Notice: General Export Requirements for Bee Products.
-In summary, the proposed requirements relate to:
+MPI formulated a package of export requirements which were proposed to be included in the Animal Products Notice: General Export Requirements for Bee Products.
+In summary, the proposed requirements related to: